michaelsternberg/StructrisComp/README.md

 Martin's original version of Structris is available at [https://bitbucket.org/martin.haye/structris/downloads](https://bitbucket.org/martin.haye/structris/downloads)

 Note: For the purpose of the Kansasfest tournament, an additional command alongside (N)ew and (Q)uit was added to provide a shortcut to level 5.
 This was used during seeding to minimize the player's time commitment to set a score.
 The version shared here has that feature disabled.
-If a player starts at level 5 and completes level 10, the Tetris-esque well for level 11 is not drawn correctly and causes the program to end abnormally.
+Otherwise, if a player starts at level 5 and completes level 10, the Tetris-esque well for level 11 is not drawn correctly and causes the program to end abnormally.
+I'd rather disable it than find out what the deal is. :)